Education: Others

-Autodidacticism, or self-education, occurs independently of teachers and institutions.
-Primarily observed in adult education, it offers the freedom to choose what and when to study, making it a potentially more fulfilling learning experience.
-However, the lack of structure and guidance may lead to aimless learning, while the absence of external feedback could result in autodidacts developing misconceptions and inaccurately assessing their learning progress.
-Autodidacticism is closely associated with lifelong education, which entails continuous learning throughout one's life.
+Autodidacticism, or self-education, happens without the guidance of teachers and institutions.
+It mainly occurs in adult education and is characterized by the freedom to choose what to study and when, which can make it a more fulfilling learning experience.
+The lack of structure and guidance can result in aimless learning, and the absence of external feedback may lead autodidacts to develop false ideas and inaccurately assess their learning progress.
+Autodidacticism is closely related to lifelong education, which is an ongoing learning process throughout a person's entire life.

-Categories of education based on the subject encompass science education, language education, art education, religious education, physical education, and sex education.
-Special mediums such as radio or websites are utilized in distance education, including e-learning (use of computers), m-learning (use of mobile devices), and online education.
-Often, these take the form of open education, wherein courses and materials are accessible with minimal barriers, contrasting with traditional classroom or onsite education.
-However, not all forms of online education are open; for instance, some universities offer full online degree programs that are not part of open education initiatives.
+Categories of education based on the subject include science education, language education, art education, religious education, physical education, and sex education.
+Special mediums, such as radio or websites, are used in distance education.
+Examples include e-learning (use of computers), m-learning (use of mobile devices), and online education.
+They often take the form of open education, in which courses and materials are made available with minimal barriers to access.
+They contrast with regular classroom or on-site education.
+Some forms of online education are not open education, such as full online degree programs offered by some universities.

-State education, also known as public education, (Note: In some regions, these two terms have different meanings.
-In the United Kingdom, for example, public schools are run by private institutions and charge fees, while state schools are controlled by the government and provide free education.) is funded and controlled by the government and available to the general public.
-It typically does not require tuition fees and is therefore a form of free education.
-In contrast, private education is funded and managed by private institutions.
+State education, also referred to as public education, (Note: In some regions, these two terms have different meanings.
+In the United Kingdom, for example, public schools are run by private institution and charge fees, while state schools are controlled by the government and provide free education.) is funded and controlled by the government and available to the general public.
+It normally does not require tuition fees and is thus a form of free education.
+Private education, by contrast, is funded and managed by private institutions.
 Private schools often have a more selective admission process and offer paid education by charging tuition fees.
-A more detailed classification focuses on the social institutions responsible for education, such as family, school, civil society, state, and church.
+A more detailed classification focuses on the social institution responsible for education, like family, school, civil society, state, and church.

-Compulsory education refers to education that individuals are legally mandated to receive, primarily affecting children who must attend school up to a certain age.
-This stands in contrast to voluntary education, which individuals pursue based on personal choice rather than legal obligation.
+Compulsory education is education that people are legally required to receive.
+It concerns mainly children who need to visit school up to a certain age.
+It contrasts with voluntary education, which people pursue by personal choice without a legal requirement.